 All of these meditations can either be read by you, or read to you by someone else as you practice.
-You can also record any meditation, allowing a bit of space between each instruction, and play it during your practice period.
+You can also record any of these instructions to create your own guided meditations.
+Allow a bit of space between each instruction as you read them aloud.

 - Body Scan Meditation

 - Counting Breath Meditation